-If the file is compressed or archived:
+If the file is compressed or archived,

-- Reputation of the compressed or archive file is evaluated. - The compressed or archive file is decompressed and reputations of all the extracted files are evaluated.
+- Reputation of the compressed or archive file is evaluated. - In case of some selective file types, the compressed or archive file is decompressed and reputations of all the extracted files are evaluated.

-For information about which archived and compressed files are examined, including file formats, see the information linked from Supported Files for File Reputation and Analysis Services, page 14-3.
+For information about which archived and compressed files are examined, including file formats, see the information linked from Supported Files for File Reputation and Analysis Services, on page 263.

-In this scenario:
+In this scenario,

 - If one of the extracted files is malicious, the file reputation service returns a verdict of Malicious for the compressed or the archive file. - If the compressed or archive file is malicious and all the extracted files are clean, the file reputation service returns a verdict of Malicious for the compressed or the archive file. - If the verdict of any of the extracted files is unknown, the extracted files are optionally (if configured and the file type is supported for file analysis) sent for file analysis. - If the extraction of a file fails while decompressing a compressed or an archive file, the file reputation service returns a verdict of Unscannable for the compressed or the archive file.
-Keep in mind that, in this scenario, if one of the extracted files is malicious, the file reputation service returns a verdict of Malicious for the compressed or the archive file (Malicious verdict takes precedence over Unscannable verdict).
+Keep in mind that, in this scenario, if one of the extracted files is malicious, the file reputation service returns a verdict of Malicious for the compressed or the archive file (Malicious verdict takes precedence over Unscannable verdict). - An archive or compressed file is treated as unscannable in the following scenarios: - The data compression ratio is more than 20. - The archive file contains more than five levels of nesting. - The archive file contains more than 200 child files. - The archive file size is more than 50 MB. - The archive file is password protected or unreadable.